tomclemen/ABMS_ShortCourse/WorkshopGrid/README.md

 - Agent types:
   - `StraightRunner`: an agent that moves randomly along **straight** lines.
   - `DiagonalRunner`: an agent that moves randomly along **diagonal** lines.
-  - `HelperAgent`: an agent that is implemented purely for technical reasons.
+  - `HelperAgent`: an agent that is implemented only for technical reasons.
 Data from the `GridLayer` is sent to the web socket of the visualization tool only when that data is changed.
 The `HelperAgent` performs a change to the `GridLayer` data to enable the visualization of the grid.
 Agents of this type are not displayed in the visualization component.
 - Layer types:
   - `GridLayer`: the layer on which the agents live and move.
 - Other classes: